Neighboring Faith Communities: A Process Guide

 D: Confucian communities

-No known Confucian temples in the Bay Area.
+No known Confucian temples in the United States.

-N.B.: The Confucius Institute at Stanford is not a faith community, but rather a scholarly group dedicated to promoting Chinese culture and Confucian values.
-Web link
+N.B.: The Confucius Institutes at Stanford and other universities are not faith communities, but rather a scholarly group dedicated to promoting Chinese culture and language.
+Web page of Stanford group

 E: Daoist (Taoist) faith communities